nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ="" width
 ="750"/><br/>

-Note: A self-call to a specific method to add the new `CalendarItem` to the `CalendarList` is done based on the `CalendarItem` being added.
-The `CalendarItem` object created is also based on the `CalendarItem` being added.
+Note: A self-call to a specific method to add the new `CalendarItem` to the `CalendarList` is done based on the type of `CalendarItem` being added.
+The `CalendarItem` object created is also based on the type of `CalendarItem` being added.

 ### Mark a task as done feature
 This feature is facilitated by `DoneCommand`.